-For the years ended December 31, 2015

-Fair value hedging ineffectiveness:

-Gains (losses) on the hedged items attributable to the hedged risk \$ 16 \$ 7

-Gains (losses) on the hedging derivatives (18) (8)

-Net ineffectiveness on fair value hedges (2) (1)
+For the years ended December 31, 2016 2015 Fair value hedging ineffectiveness: Gains (losses) on the hedged items attributable to the hedged risk \$ (1) \$ 16 Gains (losses) on the hedging derivatives 1 (18) Net ineffectiveness on fair value hedges \$ \$ (2)

-Cash flow hedging ineffectiveness (1) -

-Total hedge ineffectiveness \$ (2) \$ (1)

-(1) We expect to reclassify a gain of \$3 from accumulated OCI to net income within the next 12 months that relates to cash flow hedges of anticipated award payments under certain share-based payment plans that are expected to occur in 2016, 2017 and 2018.
-Cash flow hedges also include foreign currency forwards for the anticipated foreign currency purchase of an equity investment in 2016.
-The reclassification of accumulated OCI to income relating to foreign currency forwards occurs upon disposal or impairment of the equity investment.
+For cash flow hedges, we did not have any hedge ineffectiveness in 2016 or 2015.
+We expect to reclassify a gain of \$7 from accumulated OCI to net income within the next 12 months that relates to cash flow hedges of anticipated award payments under certain share-based payment plans that are expected to occur in 2017, 2018 and 2019.
+Cash flow hedges in 2015 also included foreign currency forwards for the foreign currency purchase of a foreign operation that closed in 2016.
+The reclassification of accumulated OCI to income relating to these foreign currency forwards occurs upon disposal or impairment of the foreign operation.